philips-software/terraform-provider-hsdp/docs/resources/iam_user.md

   No email will be triggered by the system.
 If unsure, do not set a password so the normal email activation flow is followed.
 Finally, any password value changes after user creation will have no effect on the users' actual password.
+* `preferred_language` - (Optional) Language preference for all communications.
+  Value can be a two letter language code as defined by ISO 639-1 (en, de) or it can be a combination of language code and country code (en-gb, en-us).
+The country code is as per ISO 3166 two letter code (alpha-2)
+* `preferred_communication_channel` - (Optional) Preferred communication channel.
+  Email and SMS are supported channels.
+Email is the default channel if e-mail address is provided.
+  Values supported: [ `email` | `sms` ]

 ## Attributes Reference